suuuehgi/noteshrunk/README.md

 * **Color Quantization:** Reduces the number of colors in the document using KMeans clustering, leading to smaller file sizes and higher contrast.
 * **Background Detection and Removal:** Identifies and removes the background color (replace with white), enhancing visual clarity.
 * **Autoremove empty pages**: Identifies and removes blank pages.
-* **Customizable Palette:** Allows you to specify the number of colors in the output palette, maximize saturation and choose between a global palette for all pages or individual palettes for each page.
+* **Customizable Palette:** Allows you to specify the number of colors in the output palette, provide a custom hex color palette, maximize saturation, normalize contrast, and choose between a global palette for all pages or individual palettes for each page.
+* **Binarization:** Trivial binarization by thresholding.
-* **Denoising Options:** Provides [median filtering](https://en.wikipedia.org/wiki/Median_filter), [morphological opening](https://en.wikipedia.org/wiki/Opening_(morphology)) and [unsharp masking](https://en.wikipedia.org/wiki/Unsharp_masking) to reduce noise and improve image quality.
+* **Denoising Options:** Provides [median filtering](https://en.wikipedia.org/wiki/Median_filter), [morphological opening](https://en.wikipedia.org/wiki/Opening_(morphology)), [morphological closing](https://en.wikipedia.org/wiki/Closing_(morphology)) and [unsharp masking](https://en.wikipedia.org/wiki/Unsharp_masking) to reduce noise and improve image quality.
 * **Parallel processing:** Multi-threading for faster processing of multiple images.
 * **Low memory profile**: Trys to keep memory usage as small as possible.
 This is done by:
   * Each page is converted separately